Are All Collisions Considered “Accidents” In a Car Accident Lawsuit?

 It is important if you talk to the insurance adjuster for the other driver to not talk about the conduct of the at fault driver as a mistake or as an accident.
 If the auto collision was definitely an accident, it is possible the law could hold neither party responsible.
-For there to be a successful claim or lawsuit, there usually has to be liability or fault determined, unless you live in a no-fault state.
+For there to be a successful claim or car accident lawsuit, there usually has to be liability or fault determined, unless you live in a no-fault car accident state.

 The distinction is so important between auto collision and accidents that some states have even changed their Uniform Accident Reports to Uniform Traffic Crash Reports.
 The reasoning behind the change in language is that it is important from a legal standpoint to refer to car crashes as collisions, and not accidents.